ChinaGodMan/UserScripts/Script details/google-advanced-search/README_en.md

 <!--AUTO_SHIELDS_PLEASE_DONT_DELETE_IT-END-->
 <center><div align="center">
     <h1>Google Advanced search</h1>
-    <p>「 This is a for Google Add user script for advanced search form。It adds a hideable advanced search form at the top of the page，Enable you to search for information more precisely。 」</p>
+    <p>「 This is a for Google Add user script for advanced search form。It adds a hideable advanced search form at the top of the page，Enables you to search for information more precisely。 」</p>
     <img src="https://views.whatilearened.today/views/github/502652/hmjz100.svg" alt="Views">
     <p>Download：<a href="https://github.com/ChinaGodMan/UserScripts/tree/main/Script details/google-advanced-search">Github</a> | ⭐<a
             href="https://greasyfork.org/zh-CN/scripts/502652">Greasy